When it comes to entertainment and events the capital is difficult to beat. Taking advantage of all it has to offer needn’t be expensive, either.

 There is always something going on.
 And whether you are in to food and drink, films, pubs, clubs, comedy, cabaret, sports, or even knitting, there’s something for everyone.

-Timeout, the Evening Standard, London Town, All in London, and Secret London are great sites for finding what is going on in and around the capital.
+Timeout, the Evening Standard, London Town, All in London and Secret London are great sites for finding what is going on in and around the capital.
 They are also good for event offers and discounts as well.

 Day out with the kids offers advice on kids’ activities and child-friendly destinations, including bars and restaurants with play areas.

-If you’re travelling by rail Days Out Guide has 2-for-1 offers on several of the capital’s most famous attractions.
+If you’re travelling by rail Days Out Guide has two-for-one offers on several of the capital’s most famous attractions.
 All you need to do to save yourself some money is download a voucher from the site and present it and your National Rail train ticket when you arrive at the attraction.

 For a more quirky experience try: